Frequently Asked Questions

 When you first enter the building, you will be greeted by one of our volunteer greeters.
 They will direct you to the coatroom if necessary, then let you make a temporary name tag if you wish.
 You can also sign up for our weekly emailed announcements in the foyer at the Welcome Table.

 When you enter the sanctuary, you will be handed an Order of Service and a songbook.
 Have a seat in any chair.
-During the service, you are invited to stand and introduce yourself, but this is optional.

 After the service, you are encouraged to join us downstairs in the Social Hall for coffee and goodies.
 This is the best way to get a feel for the type of community we are, as well as connect to the causes you are passionate or curious about.